Why is catalytic converter theft skyrocketing, and what can you do about it?

 Catalytic converters are part of a car’s exhaust system that helps to reduce toxic emissions and pollutants.
 In the U.S., catalytic converters have been required on all gasoline automobiles since 1975.

 But now these essential components on our vehicles are disappearing at an alarming rate – and for nefarious reasons.
+Thieves are stealing converters for the precious metals inside of them—rhodium, platinum, and palladium—which can bring in high prices on the black market.
 According to the National Insurance Crime Bureau (NICB), catalytic converter thefts have seen a significant increase across the country since March of 2020, the start of the COVID-19 pandemic.
-Thieves are stealing converters for the precious metals inside of them—rhodium, platinum, and palladium—which can bring in high prices on the black market.
+Insurance claims for these thefts in the U.S. increased from 16,660 claims in 2020 to 64,701 in 2022.
+NICB notes that this data is a snapshot of a crime that could be underreported.

 Kentucky Farm Bureau (KFB) Insurance data reflects this rising trend on a local level.
 Catalytic converter thefts reported to KFB Insurance more than quadrupled from 2019 to 2020.
-Preliminary data shows that 2021 followed the same trajectory.
+Thefts have continued to rise through 2023, but the rate of those thefts has slowed down.
+In 2021, approximately 169 catalytic converter thefts were reported by KFB Insurance members.
+That number rose just slightly to approximately 171 reported thefts in 2022.

-“Catalytic converter theft has certainly been on the rise in the past year,” said Geoff Brown, a physical damage appraiser for KFB Insurance.
+“Catalytic converter theft has certainly been on the rise,” said Geoff Brown, a physical damage appraiser for KFB Insurance.
 “Demand for these metals has greatly increased, creating a surge in recent prices.
 This surge has helped drive the rise in theft.”

 Several states are evaluating legislative actions to help curb the problem by requesting tighter regulations and proposing penalties on recycling and scrap metal facilities that accept the stolen goods.

-While a thief may rack up a couple hundred dollars for your car’s catalytic converter, it could cost you thousands to repair the damage.
+While a thief may get a couple hundred dollars for your car’s catalytic converter, it could cost you thousands to repair the damage.
 Here are some tips to help reduce the risk of catalytic converter theft:

 - If you are in a public space, park near high traffic areas or building entrances.